calumgrant/fei-parser/docs/worklist.md

 # Plan for the next week

-- Auto-generate the token list from the grammar as an option

 - Create an expression parser with precedence
   - Create an evaluator for said expression parser